Resources for Dendrochronologists

 ▪ To disseminate knowledge of dendrochronology to other disciplines and to the public

 This web site has links that provide information on membership in the society (including how to subscribe to the society), how to receive the society's flagship journal (Tree-Ring Research), meetings and workshops sponsored by the society, and a link to the society by-laws.

 The ITRDB Forum (ITRDBFOR) on the Internet was established in 1988 by Harold C. Fritts to promote communication among dendrochronologists around the world.
-It had been managed since 1988 by Henri D. Grissino-Mayer, but he relinquished duties to Dave Lawrence, Martin Munro, and Andy Bartholomay in 2006.
+It had been managed since 1988 by Henri Grissino-Mayer, and after 18 years he relinquished duties to Dave Lawrence, Martin Munro, and Andy Bartholomay in 2006.
 Today, the forum has 600 members from 33 countries.
 This link will provide you with more detailed information, such as how to join and participate, how to find out who its members are, and what kinds of discussions you can expect!

 CanDendro is a very comprehensive archive of information related to Canadian dendrochronology, including lists of laboratories, contact information, a link to a massive bibliographic database, a photo gallery, and most importantly, a link to dendrochronology collections in Canada.
 CanDendro also operates a list moderated by Dan Smith of the University of Victoria Tree-Ring Laboratory.
 CanDendro enables CDRG members and student dendrochronologists to post items of interest or to ask questions of the Canadian tree ring community.

 Perhaps one of the most